The Oakland Museum of California values are fundamental to our institutional culture and guide our work together.

 POSITION DUTIES AND RESPONSIBILITIES

-A combination of experience and education that demonstrates possession of the necessary knowledge and abilities for this position is required as noted:
+A level of experience that demonstrates possession of the necessary knowledge and abilities for this position is required as noted:

 While performing the duties of this position, the employee is frequently exposed to the following: